Architecture & Security

 Ownership

-One-time purchase.
 Not a managed service, not a signal service, not copy trading — Detent has no opinion on what you should trade and takes no custody of anything.
 Your audit log stays local and readable.

 Fail-safe